 We live in a world where negativity reigns supreme.

-And for some of you, you think and speak negatively about yourself.
+And some of you, you think and speak negatively about yourself.

 This needs to stop.

-Too many times we internalize this negativity and then act out on others who don’t deserve it.
+Too often, we internalize this negativity and act out on others who don’t deserve it.

 Think back to when you had a bad day at work, then hit a ton of traffic.

 They did nothing wrong.
-You just didn’t know how to deal with all of the negative events.
+You didn’t know how to deal with all of the adverse events.

 This might even happen to you.